GenGrim76/Pareto-Optimal-GDC/DP_format.md

 ## DP output files Documentation

+**PLEASE NOTE:**
+Assume the following:
-**PLEASE NOTE:** Assume `D` the genomic input dataset.
-We assume `DSK_Dict` the Dictionary obtained from DSK in the (`di` `fi`) format, where `di` is a canonical k-mer present in D, and `fi` is the relative frequency.
-DSK We assume `Dk` to be the dictionary of k-mers obtained from DSK, and `Fk` the dictionary of relative frequencies.
-We assume S the Spectrum Preserving String Set obtained from ESScompress.
+- `D` is the genomic input dataset
+- `DSK_Dict` is the dictionary obtained from DSK in the (`di` `fi`) format, where `di` is a canonical k-mer present in D, and `fi` is the relative frequency
+- `Dk` is the dictionary of k-mers obtained from DSK
+- 'Fk` is the dictionary of relative frequencies of 'di' in 'Dk'.
+- 'S' is the Spectrum Preserving String Set obtained from ESScompress.

 All data related to compression are expressed in [bytes], while those related to post-processing time are expressed in [ms].
 For the convenience of the reader, we indicate the progressive line number.

 ***Base Case Scenario***